Patna Medical College and Hospital

-It is located on the southern bank of the river Ganges and is now affiliated with Aryabhatta Knowledge University (previously: Patna University).
+It is located on the southern bank of the river Ganges and is now affiliated with Bihar University of Health Sciences (previously: Patna University and Aryabhatta Knowledge University).
 The exact location is on Ashok Rajpath which is also home to other colleges of Patna University.
 It has more than 1748 beds which is at par with AIIMS.
 The emergency ward is called IGCE (Indira Gandhi Central Emergency) and has an additional 220 beds.
 It is one of the busiest hospitals in India.
 The average daily outpatient load is one of the highest in India.